Carmen Pedrosa

-Carmen Navarro Pedrosa (July 17, 1941 - June 8, 2022) was a Filipino journalist best known for a series of biographical books on the life of former Philippine First Lady Imelda Marcos, and for her role in the overseas resistance against the Marcos dictatorship after she went into exile in London during the Marcos administration.
-On July 1, 2016, President Rodrigo Duterte appointed Pedrosa to serve as one of the members of the Philippine Amusement and Gaming Corporation (PAGCOR) Board of Directors.
+Carmen Navarro Pedrosa (July 17, 1941 - June 8, 2022) was a Filipino journalist and author, best known for a series of biographical books on former Philippine First Lady Imelda Marcos and for her role in the overseas opposition to the Marcos dictatorship during her years of exile in London.
+For more than three decades she wrote the weekly opinion column "From a Distance" for The Philippine Star, and in her later career she was a prominent advocate for constitutional reform in the Philippines.